 An Urban Oasis

 A trip to the Garden of Hope is kind of a mini-vacation.
-“When you turn off Lane Ave. and drive back into the farm, you can’t see the road anymore and it’s quiet and beautiful and peaceful,” Dena says.
+“When you turn off Lane Avenue and drive back into the farm, you can’t see the road anymore and it’s quiet and beautiful and peaceful,” Champion says.
 “It’s an escape from all the hustle and bustle, and you forget you’re in a city.”

 The Garden of Hope is located on Ohio State’s Waterman Farm and is open from June to October.
 It’s free for cancer survivors and their caregivers who attend an orientation.
 The “farmers” can then come once a week at designated days and times to harvest, take home and eat whatever phytochemical-packed produce is ripe.

 To find out more about the Garden of Hope and how you can get involved, call JamesCare for Life at 614-293-6428 or email firstname.lastname@example.org.
-Click here to register for an upcoming orientation.
+If you'd like to participate in an upcoming orientation, register today.